Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ```js
 ContactsFS = new CollectionFS('contacts', { autopublish: false });
 ```
 *Setting `autopublish` to false is not required, but you will usually want to do this to limit the number of published documents or define which fields should be published.
-If you have removed the `autopublish` Meteor package, you do not need to set this since nothing will be autopublished by default.*
+Note that by default, all CollectionFS documents are automatically published regardless of whether you're using the `autopublish` package.*

 It's important to note that CollectionFS extends the collection (in this example, "contacts"), creating contacts.files and contacts.chunks.
 This means that you can also create a normal `Meteor.Collection` with the same name if necessary for your app.
 For example:
 ```js